JuanValenciaSaravia/House-Sale-Price-Prediction/README.md

 # Variables with low variance

-For many models the zero variance could cause the model fit to be unstable.
+Zero variance in a regression model could cause the model fit to be unstable.

-An attriute that has near zero variance is a good candidate for removal.
+An attribute that has near zero variance is a good candidate for removal.

 Using caret package "nearZeroVar we look for variables that have zero or  near zero variance